amyjko/foundations-of-information/chapters/health.md

 * [The Great Vaccinator, Radiolab|https://podcasts.apple.com/us/podcast/radiolab/id152249110?i=1000501295435].
 Describes the contributions of Maurice Hilleman, inventor of more than 40 vaccines, many routinely given to children.

 * [The Science Behind The Historic mRNA Vaccine, Short Wave|https://podcasts.apple.com/us/podcast/the-science-behind-the-historic-mrna-vaccine/id1482575855?i=1000502685780].
 Describes the science behind the mRNA technology used in the Pfizer-BioNTech COVID-19 vaccine.

+* [Finding 'A Perfect Match', Code Switch, NPR|https://www.npr.org/2021/01/05/953674992/finding-a-perfect-match].
+Tells the story of two friends, one Black, and one White, who searched for matches for bone marrow transplants to treat lukemia, but with unequal outcomes.